axiotl/aqua-tools/README.md

 **Key Features:**
 - Isolated environment with all dependencies
-- Easy updates and version management
-- Portable analysis environment
+- Regular updates with addition of more publically available HiChIPs

 Similar to [Tinker](https://tinker.axiotl.com/public), the container built using the image will come with:
-- **Pre-loaded Data**: Access to common reference datasets and invariant genome annotations
+- Access to a collection of reference datasets and invariant genome annotations
-- **Access to all tools**
+- Access to all tools, including `extract_bedpe` and parameter `--inherent` for `plot_contacts`, `query_bedpe` and `plot_virtual_4C`

 **Prerequisites:**
 - **Docker Desktop**